Awards/Fellowships:

 For the non-academic types:

-Adrienne J. Keene is a citizen of the Cherokee Nation, originally from southern California, and now lives on the East Coast.
+Adrienne Keene is a citizen of the Cherokee Nation, originally from southern California, and now lives on the East Coast.
 She writes on the Internet about representations of Native peoples in popular culture, and has been writing her blog Native Appropriations since 2010.
 In her academic life she researches and writes about Native students in the college process.
 In her free time she makes Cherokee style baskets out of contemporary materials, beads, and reads a lot of speculative fiction.

 For the academic types (feel free to shorten as needed):

-As a citizen of the Cherokee Nation, Dr. Keene has a deep personal commitment to exploring research methodologies that empower Native communities and privilege Native voices and perspectives, with the ultimate goal of increasing educational outcomes for Native students.
+Dr. Keene has a deep personal commitment to exploring research methodologies that empower Native communities and privilege Native voices and perspectives, with the ultimate goal of increasing educational outcomes for Native students.
 She is also dedicated to pushing back against stereotypes and misrepresentations of Native peoples on her blog, Native Appropriations (nativeappropriations.com), which has received national and international attention as a voice on contemporary Indigenous issues.

-At Brown University, Dr. Keene teaches courses on Indigenous Education, Native representations, and Native American Studies more broadly.
+A former faculty member at Brown University, Dr. Keene teaches courses on Indigenous Education, Native representations, and Native American Studies more broadly.

 She earned her BA from Stanford University in Native American Studies and Cultural Anthropology, and her doctorate from the Harvard Graduate School of Education, in Culture, Communities, and Education.